gtfierro/walkthedinosaur/README.md

 mos_wsgi  	  (apt-get install libapache2-mod-wsgi)
 ```

-Make sure to add a file in the 'walkthedinosaur/' directory with the email settings and your private key
+Make sure to add a file in the `walkthedinosaur/` directory with the email settings and your private key
-for the server (and any other private settings you many want).
+for the server (and any other private settings you may want).

 ```
 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend' # or some other backend